abrookins/ling/README.txt

 ling expects to read a file containing these structures from "words.clj" after which it parses any words it receives at the API endpoints in core.clj and sorts them based on the ANC data for any word matches found in the input text.
-Sorting is based on some weird and probably wrong math I concocted.

 In addition to ranking strings for originality, the API can return a list of sentences or words in a given string sorted by the